Pyomo/pyomo/doc/OnlineDocs/explanation/analysis/doe/doe.rst

 During exploratory analysis, Pyomo.DoE checks if the model parameters can be inferred from the postulated measurements or preliminary data.
 MBDoE then recommends optimized experimental conditions for collecting more data.
-Parameter estimation packages such as :ref:`Parmest <parmest>` can perform parameter estimation using the available data to infer values for parameters, and facilitate an uncertainty analysis to approximate the parameter covariance matrix.
+Parameter estimation packages such as :ref:`ParmEst <parmest>` can perform parameter estimation using the available data to infer values for parameters, and facilitate an uncertainty analysis to approximate the parameter covariance matrix.
 If the parameter uncertainties are sufficiently small, the workflow terminates